 Required coursework for the Medical Physics option of the NE degree is 52 hours beyond the bachelor's degree or its equivalent.
 A total of 36 semester hours must be at the 6000 level or above.
 Up to six semester hours may be at the 4000 level.
 Any courses required for the B.S.M.E. or the B.S.N.R.E do not meet these respective course requirements.
 Course grades must be C or higher to satisfy PhD degree requirements.
-Also, CETL classes do not meet these respective course requirements.

 Major Area 34 Must be in a coherent subject area appropriate to MP.
-If you completed a master's thesis in this area, it may count for nine semester hours toward this requirement.
+If you completed a master's thesis in this area, it may count for nine semester hours toward this requirement. ------------ ---- --

 Minor Area 9 Must be distinctly different from the major area.
-The minor is intended to provide depth in an area not directly needed for Ph.D. research or related to the principal area of expertise Electives/Other 9 May be different than the major or minor, or could be applied to the major or minor area.
+The minor is intended to provide depth in an area not directly needed for Ph.D. research or related to the principal area of expertise Electives/Oth er 9 May be different than the major or minor, or could be applied to the major or minor area.
 Total 52